History of Magnetic Bearings

 Permanent magnets and magnetic effects have been fascinating people ever since they have been discovered.
-From the discovery that magnetism creates forces without mechanical contact to the idea to utilize this effect for a magnetic bearing, however, some time passed.
+From the discovery that magnetism creates forces without mechanical contact to the idea to use this effect for a magnetic bearing, however, some time had to pass.

 - Ancient scientists discover the magnetic effect in natural magnetite minerals as early as 600-400BC.